Indonesian divers find parts of plane wreckage in Java Sea

 Fishermen in the area between Lancang and Laki islands, part of an archipelago around Thousand Islands north of Jakarta’s coast, reported hearing an explosion around 2:30 p.m.
 Saturday.

-“We heard something explode, we thought it was a bomb or a tsunami since after that we saw the big splash from the water," Solihin, who goes by one name, told The Associated Press by phone.
+“We heard something explode — we thought it was a bomb or a tsunami since after that we saw a big splash from the water," Solihin, who goes by one name, said by phone.

-Transportation Minister Budi Karya Sumadi said Flight SJ182 was delayed for an hour before it took off at 2:36 p.m.
+Transportation Minister Budi Karya Sumadi said the flight was delayed for an hour before it took off at 2:36 p.m.
 It disappeared from radar four minutes later, after the pilot contacted air traffic control to ascend to an altitude of 29,000 feet (8,839 meters), he said.

-There were 62 people on board, including seven children and three babies.
+There were 62 people on board, all of them Indonesian nationals, including three babies and seven other children.
+The plane was carrying 50 passengers, six working crew members and six other crew for another flight.

-Authorities established two crisis centers, one at airport and one at port.
-Families gathered to wait for news of loved ones.
+Authorities established two crisis centers, one at Soekarno-Hatta International Airport, where the plane departed from, and one at port.
+Families gathered to wait for news about their loved ones.

 On social media, people began circulating the flight manifesto with photos and videos of those who were listed as passengers.
 One video shows a woman with her children waving goodbye while walking through the airport.

-Sriwijaya Air President Director Jefferson Irwin Jauwena said the plane, which is 26 years old and previously used by airlines in the United States, was airworthy.
+Sriwijaya Air president director Jefferson Irwin Jauwena said the plane, which was 26 years old and previously used by airlines in the United States, was airworthy.
 He told reporters Saturday that the plane had previously flown to Pontianak and Pangkal Pinang city on the same day.

-“Maintenance report said everything went well and airworthy,” Jauwena told a news conference.
-He said the plane was delayed due to bad weather, not because of any damage.
+He said the plane was delayed due to bad weather, not because of any mechanical problems.

 Indonesia, the world’s largest archipelago nation, with more than 260 million people, has been plagued by transportation accidents on land, sea and air because of overcrowding on ferries, aging infrastructure and poorly enforced safety standards.